 Are you a member of your HVAC company's Comfort Club?
 That's what we call it here at Howell's, but most HVAC companies have something just like it.
 For a small, annual fee, Comfort Club members reap generous rewards - including reduced repair costs.

-In addition to regularly schedule tune-ups at a reduced price, discounts on repairs, replacement parts and replacement systems, our Comfort Club members also get a free service visit if their recently repaired or replaced item, or system, breaks down within three-months of the previous Comfort Club tune-up visit.
+In addition to regularly scheduled tune-ups at a reduced price, discounts on repairs, replacement parts, and replacement systems, our Comfort Club members also get a free service visit if their recently repaired or replaced item, or system, breaks down within three months of the previous Comfort Club tune-up visit.